dZelenka-pathway/curriculum/README.md

 ---

-Below is an example of a Math Unit Exam Prompt.
+Below is an example of a Math Unit Exam Prompt, just as an example of what we will build later.
-Build a 40-minute [course] Thrid Quarter exam.
+Build a 40-minute [course] Third Quarter exam.
 Follow these guidelines:

 EXAM STRUCTURE:
 Students will have Two Modes: